Understanding and Mitigating Errors of LLM-Generated RTL Code

 \item We conduct an in-depth manual analysis of errors in LLM-generated RTL code and categorize them based on their root causes, revealing that most errors originate from insufficient domain knowledge rather than reasoning limitations of the models.

-\item Based on the identified causes of errors, we propose a suite of correction techniques, including a domain-specific knowledge base with RAG, a rule-based mechanism for description refinement, multimodal input conversion tools, and an iterative simulation-based debugging loop.
+\item Based on the identified causes of errors, we propose a suite of correction techniques, including a rule-based mechanism for description refinement, multimodal input conversion tools, a domain-specific knowledge base with RAG, and an iterative simulation-based debugging loop.

-\item We integrate the error correction mechanisms into a representative LLM-based RTL code generation framework, achieving 91.0\% accuracy on the VerilogEval Benchmark —— surpassing a series of RTL generation framework. \item We have open-sourced the erroneous RTL samples generated by GPT and other LLMs, along with their labeled results, analysis reports, and corresponding error-correction code on GitHub \footnote{\url {https://github.com/zjz1222/RTLErrorAnalysis}}.
+\item We integrate the error correction mechanisms into a representative LLM-based RTL code generation framework, achieving {98.1\%} accuracy on the VerilogEval Benchmark based on {Deepseek-v3.2-Speciale} —— surpassing a series of RTL generation framework. \item We have open-sourced the erroneous RTL samples generated by LLMs, along with their labeled results, analysis reports, and corresponding error-correction code on GitHub \footnote{\url {https://github.com/zjz1222/RTLErrorAnalysis}}.
 We hope our work can contribute to advancing LLM-assisted hardware design.

 \end{itemize} {\fontsize{5.5}{7}\selectfont} \lstdefinestyle{verilog-style}{ language=Verilog, basicstyle= {\customsmall\ttfamily}, keywordstyle=, commentstyle=, stringstyle=, breaklines=true, tabsize=4, showstringspaces=false, escapeinside=|| }